OpenZeppelin/Event-Scanner/README.md

 **Key behaviors:**

-- **No duplicates (normal case)**: Events are not delivered twice across the phase transition under normal operation.
-During reorgs, duplicates may occur; see the warning below.
+- **No duplicates**: Events are not delivered twice across the phase transition
 - **Flexible count**: If fewer than `count` events exist, returns all available events
 - **Reorg handling**: Both phases handle reorgs appropriately:
   - Historical phase: resets and rescans on reorg detection
-  - Live phase: respects block confirmations set via `with_block_confirmations`
+  - Live phase: resets stream to the first post-reorg block that satisfies the block confirmations set via `with_block_confirmations`
 - **Continuous operation**: Live phase continues indefinitely until the scanner is dropped

 **Example:**